javiergamarra/nhpatt.github.io/_posts/2017-04-31-cas_2015_ticket_sale.md

 ## Final problems measuring attendance

 I've explained how we sold tickets with ticketea, but if you sum all the amounts it doesn't sum 723.
-Where do that number comes from?
+Where do that number come from?

 <table>
     <tr>